Andy's Technotes Home

 Generally, individual computer users don't need to worry about time, as all the main stream operating systems since the beginning of the 21st Century have had some sort of time updating system in place.
 This is aimed for people managing a larger group of systems on a network with one or more server type systems.

 Pick one to three always on systems to be your NTP servers that get their time from Secondary servers on the internet, preferably from your ISP or at least fairly local to your location.
 And then have everything point to those internal NTP servers whether they are Windows or Linux servers or your advanced router.

 For virtualized systems, make really sure that the base hosts, such as ESX boxes for VMware, have the correct time settings or else you will have all kinds of odd time challenges on their guests.Considerations:

 Many of the time sources will stop serving you if you query them too often, so make sure you set your NTP tool to only check the time once or twice a day.
 (One day is 86400 seconds).
 The tactic of checking very frequently is very rude and as such most NTP clients no longer allow the user to mess with that timing setting.

 Many organizations already have an internal reference that should be used instead of getting bothering the public time servers again.
 If they don't already have one, help them arrange this.

-An alternate that I just found to the static addresses in the table below are the NTP Pools.
+A nice alternative to the static NTP addresses in the table below, are the NTP Pools.

 NTP.org is another resource of NTP info